-Mr. LAU Leong Ho (劉亮豪) ("Mr. Lau"), aged 36, was appointed as an independent non-executive Director on 13 May 2018.
+Mr. LAU Leong Ho (劉亮豪) ("Mr. Lau"), aged 37, was appointed as an independent non-executive Director on 13 May 2018.
 He is also a member of the audit committee, remuneration committee and nomination committee of the Company.
 He is primarily responsible for providing independent judgment to bear on issues of strategy, policy, performance, accountability, resource, key appointments and standard of conduct of the Group.

 Mr. Lau has over 10 years of experience in the legal industry.
 He was admitted as a solicitor in Hong Kong in August 2008.
-He joined Tsang, Chan & Woo Solicitors & Notaries as a trainee solicitor in March 2007, became an assistant solicitor from August 2008 to November 2013 and has been a partner since December 2013.
+He joined Tsang, Chan & Woo Solicitors & Notaries as a trainee solicitor in March 2007, became an assistant solicitor from August 2008 to November 2013 and had been a partner from December 2013 to July 2020.
+In July 2020, he found his own law firm named Lau & Co, Solicitors and has been the principal of the firm since then.
 Mr. Lau graduated from City University of Hong Kong with a Bachelor of Laws degree on 8 November 2005 and obtained Postgraduate Certificate in Laws also from City University of Hong Kong on 14 July 2006.
+He is also a notary public.